-Our contractual obligations have not changed materially since December 31, 2015, except that the notes and loans payable of consolidated CLOs are no longer on our balance sheet as a result of the deconsolidation of the majority of our funds upon the adoption of ASU 2015-02 on January 1, 2016.
+- During the second quarter of 2016, we borrowed \$120.0 million pursuant to our Revolving Credit Facility, as discussed above. - Notes and loans payable of consolidated CLOs are no longer on our balance sheet as a result of the deconsolidation of the majority of our funds upon the adoption of ASU 2015-02 on January 1, 2016, as discussed in Note 3 to our consolidated financial statements included in this report.